 - Spread size (to make calculations as quickly as possible, it does not need to be taken into account when considering risks).

-Let’s suppose that by abstracting the stop loss rate from the current one, you earned 30 points.
+Let’s suppose that by abstracting the stop-loss rate from the current one, you earned 30 points.
 That’s how much you will lose if the deal turns out to be unprofitable (without taking spread into account).

 Unfortunately, psychology will always affect the trading decisions of a person.
-It is impossible to teach the right attitude to trading; any beginner will sooner or later break up which will lead to losses.
+It is impossible to teach the right attitude to trade; any beginner will sooner or later break up which will lead to losses.
 Failures can seriously knock a trader off balance, and the trader in such a state begins to execute unsystematic trades, discard the planned strategy, trading journal, and ignore all his rules.

 Since preventing such moments is almost impossible, the best thing would be to introduce such a parameter as a maximum loss per day into your trade.